Mariam Bolkvadze

-Mariam Bolkvadze (მარიამ ბოლქვაძე, /ka/; born 1 January 1998) is a tennis player from Georgia.

-On 7 March 2022, she achieved a career-high singles ranking of world No. 151, and on 21 March 2022, she peaked at No. 204 in the WTA doubles rankings.
+Mariam Bolkvadze (მარიამ ბოლქვაძე, /ka/; born 1 January 1998) is a Georgian professional tennis player.
+On 7 March 2022, she achieved a WTA career-high singles ranking of world No. 151, and on 21 March 2022, she peaked at No. 204 in the WTA doubles rankings.

-Playing for Georgia Fed Cup team, Bolkvadze has a win–loss record of 7–11 in Fed Cup competitions, as of April 2024.
+Playing for the Georgia Fed Cup team, Bolkvadze has a win–loss record of 12–14 in Fed Cup competitions, as of August 2026.

-Personal life
+Early life

-Bolkvadze was born in Batumi and at the age of 13 moved to the United Kingdom to further her tennis development.
+Bolkvadze was born in Batumi. began playing tennis at the age of nine and spent much of her teenage years training in London, after she moved at the age of 13 to the United Kingdom to further her tennis development.
+She was coached by Otto Buchholdt.
 She stayed initially with her godmother before finding a host family two years later.
 Maria Sharapova was her favourite player growing up.
 She is fluent in Georgian, Russian, and English.

-Junior career
+Career

+2012–2016: Juniors

-Bolkvadze began playing tennis at the age of nine and spent much of her teenage years training in London, where she was coached by Otto Buchholdt.
-As a junior she played in very few ITF events, instead concentrating on domestic competitions organised by the LTA and continental tournaments run by Tennis Europe.
+As a junior Bolkvadze played in very few ITF Circuit events, instead concentrating on domestic competitions organised by the LTA and continental tournaments run by Tennis Europe.
 She won the 2013 Aegon Junior International in London, defeating Jodie Burrage in the final.
 At the European Junior Championships held in Moscow later that year she lost to Fanny Stollar in the round of 64.

 She reached her only final on the ITF Junior World Tour as a qualifier at the G4 Nottingham event in April 2013, where she was runner-up to Freya Christie.

 Bolkvadze was a finalist with American partner Caty McNally in the girls' doubles at the 2016 Wimbledon Championships, losing to Usue Maitane Arconada and Claire Liu in straight sets.

-Senior career

-2019: Grand Slam tournament debut
+2019–2022: Major debut, career-high ranking

-Ranked 202 in the world, Bolkvadze entered US Open qualifying and was drawn against eighth seed Heather Watson.
+Ranked No. 202, Bolkvadze entered 2019 US Open qualifying and was drawn against eighth seed Heather Watson.
 After beating her in straight sets, she defeated in the second round Han Na-lae in three tight sets to set up a match against Xu Shilin.
-By another win she qualified for her first major main draw, and became the fourth Georgian to qualify for a Grand Slam tournament.
+After another win she qualified for her first major main draw, and became the fourth Georgian to do so.
 In the first round, she defeated Bernarda Pera in three sets, before losing to third seed Karolína Plíšková.
-With her wins, she reached a new career-high of 152 in the world.
+With her wins, she reached a new career-high of No. 156, on 9 September 2019.

 2024: Two WTA 125 quarterfinals

 Bolkvadze reached the quarterfinals at the WTA 125 Polish Open in July with wins over top seed Rebecca Šramková and wildcard entrant Gina Feistel.
 She lost to fifth seed Maya Joint in the last eight.

-The following month Bolkvadze repeated her performance by making it through to another WTA 125 quarterfinal, this time at the Barranquilla Open in Columbia, where she defeated Maria Timofeeva and eighth seed Elsa Jacquemot, before losing to fourth seed and eventual champion Nadia Podoroska.
+The following month Bolkvadze repeated her performance by making it through to another WTA 125 quarterfinal, this time at the Barranquilla Open in Columbia, where she defeated Maria Timofeeva and eighth seed Elsa Jacquemot, before losing to fourth seed and eventual champion, Nadia Podoroska.